 Shoot short videos about user experience sharing, on-the-street interviews, etc., operate short video accounts of exclusive platforms, and publish them regularly on short video platforms such as Douyin and Kuaishou, so as to realize brand marketing by taking advantage of traffic dividends.

-Promotion of holiday promotions
+Holiday promotions

-Use the time nodes of some special festivals (Singles' Day, Singles' Day and World Sleep Day) to cooperate with e-commerce platforms to carry out special promotional activities, such as giving consumption coupons, experiencing sleep aid products for free, and one-to-one analysis of sleep conditions by experts.
+Use the time nodes of some special festivals (Singles' Day and World Sleep Day) to cooperate with e-commerce platforms to carry out special promotional activities, such as giving consumption coupons, experiencing sleep aid products for free, and one-to-one analysis of sleep conditions by experts.

 (2) Offline publicity